elifmutlu/elifmutlu/README.md

 ### Hello there! 👋 This is Elif Mutlu.

-- 🔭 She is currently working on Commuinty Manager.
+- 🔭 She is currently working as a Women Techmakers Ambassador at Google..
 - 🌱 She is currently learning JavaScript and React Native.
 - 📫 You can reach her at **elifmutlu174@gmail.com**